Alcohol and Diet

 Recent research indicates moderate red wine consumption may be beneficial to more than just your heart.
 One study found the antioxidant resveratrol, which is prevalent in the skin of red grapes, may inhibit tumor development in some cancers.
 Another study indicated resveratrol aided in the formation of nerve cells, which experts believe may be helpful in the treatment of neurological diseases like Alzheimer and Parkinson’s.

 Wine has been a part of Mediterranean diets for thousands of years, and is served daily with dinner in many households.
-But, it is important to weigh the benefits against the risks.
+But, it is important to weigh the benefits of drinking any alcoholic beverage against the risks.
 Alcohol is a potent drug.
 Before adding alcoholic beverages to your diet, discuss the benefits and risks with your doctor and always drink alcoholic beverages in moderation.

 Risks of Drinking Alcohol

 Alcohol affects every part of your body, and is especially harmful to your liver and unborn babies.
-Some people have very low or no tolerance to alcohol and are intoxicated and impaired after drinking only a few ounces of an alcoholic beverage.
-Being impaired by drinking an alcoholic beverage can result in serious injury or death.
+Some people have very low or zero tolerance to alcohol and are intoxicated and impaired after drinking only a few ounces of an alcoholic beverage.
+Being impaired by alcohol can result in serious injury or death.
 Forty percent of all traffic accidents are caused by drivers under the influence of drugs or alcohol.

 Calories in Alcohol

 Alcohol has 7 calories per gram, second only to fat at 9 calories per gram, and little or no nutritional value.
 Unlike carbohydrates, protein and fat, alcohol is not an essential nutrient.
-While some studies indicate there may be medicinal benefits drinking one or two glasses of wine or beer per day, many studies have documented the adverse effects and danger of drinking too much alcohol.
+While some studies indicate there may be medicinal benefits drinking one or two glasses of wine or beer per day, many studies have documented the adverse effects and dangers of drinking alcohol.

-A person on a 2,000 calorie diet drinking two bottle of beer per day obtains 15 percent of their calories from alcohol.
-That is a significant number of calories that should be partially allocated to high quality carbohydrates and protein that supply essential vitamins and minerals.
+A person needing 2,000 calories a day drinking two bottles of beer a day obtains 15 percent of their calories from alcohol.
+That is a significant number of calories that should be partially or totally allocated to high quality carbohydrates and protein supplying fiber, amino acids, essential vitamins and minerals, and a wide variety of micronutrients.

 |Beer – regular||12 fl-oz||150|